Orolia2s/ephemerides/README.md

 ## GNSS Receivers

-For now only u-blox receivers are supported, but the YAMLs are agnostic of the receiver, as they describe the raw message as it is emitted by the satellites.
+For now only u-blox receivers are supported, and the YAMLs contain a section about how subframes are transmitted by ublox.
+Note that the ICD mappings in the YAMLs are agnostic of the receiver, as they describe the raw message as it is emitted by the satellites.

 ### u-blox